Towards Robust Optimization-Based Autonomous Dynamic Soaring with a Fixed-Wing UAV: DYNAMIC SOARING FRAMEWORK

 For robustness of the proposed estimation algorithm, the parametrization of the wind field is thus augmented by two additional parameters $b_x$ and $b_y$, representing the static wind components (bias terms):

-The resulting state of the estimator is thus given by $\mathbf{x} = [w_{0,x},w_{0,y},b_x,b_y,s,h]^T$, and a trivial (random walk) process model is assumed for the wind field parameters due to the stationarity assumption.
-The estimate of the global wind field $w_x,w_y,s,h$ can then be used for trajectory optimization explained in the following subsection.
+The resulting state of the estimator is thus given by $\mathbf{x} = [w_{0,x},w_{0,y},b_x,b_y,s,h]^T$, and a trivial (\revision[]{identity plus }random walk) process model is assumed for the wind field parameters due to the stationarity assumption. \revision[]{We use identity matrices multiplied with $1e^{-6}$ and $4$ for the process and measurement covariances respectively and run the \ac{EKF} at \SI{10}{\hertz}.} The estimate of the global wind field $w_x,w_y,s,h$ is then used for trajectory optimization explained in the following subsection.